-The California-Based Movement for Radical Housing Reform, Explained
+California's Housing Crisis, Explained

 Activists and civic leaders from a diverse cross-section of backgrounds are doing just that.
 Their solutions must redress a long list of historical factors underlying the current crisis, many of which are intertwined in ways that have exacerbated it.
 The housing policies they pursue in the coming year—including the liberalization of local zoning controls, and new protections for renters—could prove to be trendsetters for the rest of the country, where the term “housing crisis” is becoming increasingly common.

-Whether these solutions are put in place, however, may depend on the ability of young, tech-savvy, supply-side activists and long-established affordable housing advocates to work together against the forces that produced the crisis in the first place.
+Whether these solutions are put in place, however, may depend on the ability of a new breed of tech-savvy activists to work together with long-established affordable housing advocates against the forces that produced the crisis in the first place.

 The rise of Yes in My Backyard